arorachinar/Facebook_Comment_Prediction/README.md

 # Facebook_Comment_Prediction
-Building a regression model to predict how many comments a post will have in next H hours
+Building a regression model to predict how many comments a post will have in next H hours.

+Data in the social networking services is increasing day by day.
+So, there is heavy requirement to study the highly dynamic behavior of the users towards these services.
+This work is a preliminary work to study and model the user activity patterns.
+We had targeted the most active social networking service ‘Facebook’ importantly the ‘Facebook Pages’ for analysis.
+The task here is to estimate the comment count that a post is expected to receive in next few hours.
+The analysis is done by modeling the comment patterns using variety of regressive modeling techniques.
+The regression model was built from scratch and optimised using gradient descent algorithm.
+Efficient value for the learning parameter and the convergence criteria was also determined.